AhmedAlaa91/dentalbee/README.md

 Installation

     Clone the repository.
-    Run docker-compose up from the root directory.
+    Run docker-compose build --no-cache from the root directory.

 Usage